-Root canal treatment/therapy is the name given to a procedure that involves removing decay and infection that exists inside centre and roots of the teeth (the pulp and root canal system).
+Root canal treatment or root canal therapy, is the name given to a procedure that involves removing decay and infection that exists inside centre and roots of the teeth (the pulp and root canal system).

-Often known as a root filling, the tissues inside of the tooth, pulp, is cleaned out and then the tooth filled to preserve it for many years.
+Also known as a root filling, the tissues inside of the tooth, the pulp, is cleaned out and then the tooth filled to preserve it for many years.

 Such treatment allows the natural tooth to be kept in place and avoids the need for extraction.

-Teeth that have undergone RCT are more fragile and are normally capped with an artificial crown to protect them from the stresses of eating that could damage the tooth further.
+Teeth that have undergone a root canal filling are more fragile and are normally capped with an artificial crown to protect them from the stresses of eating that could damage the tooth further.